Published April 1, 2026 | Updated April, 2026

 Never use a general-purpose AI tool as your primary citation source

 ChatGPT, Claude, Gemini, and Copilot generate text based on training data patterns.
 They do not retrieve from legal databases.
 They produce plausible-sounding citations that may not exist.
 Even when the case name is real, the quotation, the holding, or the page citation may be fabricated.
 The ByoPlanet record contains examples of all three.
-Use these tools for structuring arguments, drafting email language, summarising documents you have already read.
+Use these tools for structuring arguments, drafting email language, or summarising documents you have already read.
 Do not use them to find cases.

 2